Seymour-Capilano Water Filtration Plant, Canada

 The 37,000m³ plant consists of inlet blending, 12 flocculation cells, 48 filter cells, equipment galleries, an operation and maintenance complex, backwash equalisation and treatment facilities and a residue handling facility.

-The plant is installed with $35m worth of equipment, including 24 flocculators, 48 filter underdrain systems, 24 UV reactors, switchgear, MCCs, transformers, generators, belt filter presses, blowers, sludge collection equipments and so on.
-The transfer pipes are 132in in diameter and layered with carbon steel.
-The Seymour-Capilano plant also includes a post treatment facility.
+The plant is installed with $35m worth of equipment, including 24 flocculators, 48 filter underdrain systems, 24 UV reactors, switchgear, MCCs, transformers, generators, belt filter presses, blowers and sludge collection equipment.
+The transfer pipes have a 132in-diameter and layered with carbon steel.
+The Seymour-Capilano plant also includes a post-treatment facility.

 Seymour-Capilano twin tunnels

-The plant will connect Seymour and Capilano water resources through underground twin tunnels.
+The plant connects Seymour and Capilano water resources through underground twin tunnels.
 The twin tunnel is located at North Vancouver, British Columbia.
-Each tunnel is 3.2m in diameter and 7.1km long.
+Each tunnel is 3.8m in diameter and 7.1km in length.

-It took six years to excavate, one year to install, and will take an additional two years to fully operate the tunnels.
+It took six years to excavate, one year to install, and two years to fully operate the tunnels.
 The excavation and installation work was completed in 2012.
-It is expected to be commissioned by early 2014.
+The twin tunnels became fully operational in May 2015, marking the completion of the Seymour-Capilano filtration project.

 Sustainable technologies at the Canadian filtration plant